-At a Jan.
-28 press briefing, Thomas Countryman, U.S. assistant secretary of state for international security and nonproliferation, said that participants discussed topics such as trends in proliferation, tactics that networks use to ship sensitive materials and technologies, and options to control proliferation financing.
+A mid-level meeting took place in Washington, DC in January 2016 that included representatives from 71 countries.
+Thomas Countryman, U.S. assistant secretary of state for international security and nonproliferation, said that participants discussed topics such as trends in proliferation, tactics that networks use to ship sensitive materials and technologies, and options to control proliferation financing.
 Countryman also said that countries shared expertise and resources that should contribute to building countries’ ability to carry out interdictions.